-The University offers a range of scholarships to students taking part in overseas exchange.
-These are awarded on academic merit and unless you have already received guaranteed funding, you’ll be automatically considered when you’re nominated for exchange.
+The University offers a range of scholarships to students taking part in overseas study.
+Unless you have already received guaranteed funding, you’ll be automatically considered when you’re nominated for exchange.

 In partnership with the Australian Government, we offer a variety of funding opportunities to students undertaking overseas credited study, through the New Colombo Plan or Endeavour grants.